Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1968

-• Lance Corporal Roy Wheat from neighboring Jones County becomes the only Mississipian to be awarded the Medal of Honor for his sacrifice in the Vietnam War.
+• Neighboring Jones County native Roy Wheat becomes the only Mississippian to be awarded the Medal of Honor for his sacrifice in the Vietnam War.

 • 1969